 The rotator cuff of the shoulder is made up of four muscles whose tendons come together to form a covering around the head of the humerus (upper arm bone) and top of the shoulder.
-Together with the joint capsule, ligaments and labrum, the rotator cuff muscles are important dynamic stabilizers and movers of the shoulder joint.
-As the name implies, the rotator cuff functions to internally and externally rotate the shoulder and lift the arm.
+Together with the joint capsule, ligaments and shoulder labrum, the rotator cuff muscles are important, dynamic stabilizers and movers of the shoulder joint.
+As the name implies, the rotator cuff functions to allow you to rotate your shoulder and lift your arm.

-Diagnosis of rotator cuff injury is made through careful history and physical exam.
-This is because there are other conditions which can cause similar symptoms, such as a compressed ("pinched") nerve in the neck, or shoulder arthritis.
+Diagnosis of a rotator cuff injury is made through a careful review of your medical history and a physical exam.
+This is because there are other conditions which can cause similar symptoms, such as a compressed nerve in the neck (also called a "pinched nerve") or shoulder arthritis.

-Explore more detailed content on rotator cuff injuries and treatments below, or find the best sports medicine doctor or surgeon at HSS to suit your particular condition
+Get more detailed information on rotator cuff injuries and treatments from the articles and other content below, or select Treating Physicians to find the best sports medicine doctor or surgeon at HSS for your particular condition and insurance.

 Get information on exercises and techniques to help you prevent injuries or tears in your rotator cuff.